YoussefMostafaMohammed/embedded-c-notes/03 - C-Keywords/C-Keywords.md

 // Effects:
 // 1.
 MUST be initialized at compile time (like constexpr)
 // 2.
-GUARANTEED to live in .rodata section
+GUARANTEED to live in .rodata section (Flash)
 // 3.
-Taking address is safe and consistent
+Taking address is safe and consistent across all translation units

 const int *p = &flash_value;  // Always gives Flash address
 ```